jebeyer/jebeyer.github.io/research.md

 #### Research

-For my MS at Pittsburg State University, I wrote a survey paper on the [curve complex](https://en.wikipedia.org/wiki/Curve_complex). <br/> My advisor was Dr. Leah Childers.
+My primary research interests are in geometry and topology, but I'm also interested in dynamics and mathematical physics.

-I don't have a doctoral advisor yet. <br/> My primary research interests are in geometry and topology, but I'm also interested in dynamics and mathematical physics.
+For my MS at Pittsburg State University, I wrote a survey paper on the [curve complex](https://en.wikipedia.org/wiki/Curve_complex). <\br> My advisor was Dr. Leah Childers.

 #### Recreation